KASTAZWA_:

 sur/la/route: Paris

-Then in 2012, this time for different reasons while writing my dissertation on George Orwell, feeling like my life was related to the one of the author in Down and Out in Paris and London (1933).
+After I left the city six months after, I moved back to Paris again in 2012, this time for different reasons while writing my dissertation on George Orwell, feeling like my life had so much in common with the one of the author of Down and Out in Paris and London (1933).
 Back those days I was working as a nightwatcher in a luxurious hotel near the place the Clichy and I was living in the Batignolles area.
-Once all the check-ins were done and the service was ready for the day after, I enjoy reading Celine and falling asleep watching the National Geographic channel.
+Once all the check-ins were done and the service was ready for the day after, I enjoyed reading Celine and falling asleep watching National Geographic while at work.

 Renoir’s paintings are maybe mostly associated with the feminine figure and the lifestyle of a very vibrant Paris in the second half of the XIX century.
 Dance at Le Moulin de la Galette (1876, musée d’Orsay) is one of the pictures that I personally associate most with the city of Paris, the Belle Epoque and the pleasure of living those days.